Scientist Supreme: Andrew Forson

-Andrew Forson is the seventh character within A.I.M. to use the title of Scientist Supreme.
+Andrew Forson is the seventh character within A.I.M. to use the Scientist Supreme title.
 The character first appeared in Fantastic Four #610 and was created by Jonathan Hickman and Ryan Stegman.

-Forson was the Scientist Supreme of A.I.M. after the organization became public and established their base in the now-sovereign island nation of Barbuda and overthrew the Wizard with consent of the rest of A.I.M..
+Forson was the Scientist Supreme of A.I.M. after the organization went public and established their base in the sovereign island nation Barbuda and overthrew the Wizard with consent of the rest of A.I.M.
 Barbuda was then renamed A.I.M.
 Island.

-Forson appears as the Supreme Leader of the new High Council of A.I.M., consisting of Graviton (as the Minister of Science), Jude the Entropic Man (as the Minister of Health), Mentallo (as the Minister of Home Affairs), Superia (as the Minister of Education in Bagalia), the female Super-Adaptoid (as the Minister of State in Bagalia), and the undercover Taskmaster (as the Minister of Defense).
+Forson appears as the Supreme Leader of the new High Council of A.I.M., consisting of Graviton (as the Minister of Science), Jude the Entropic Man (as the Minister of Health), Mentallo (as the Minister of Home Affairs), Superia (as the Minister of Education in Bagalia), Yelena Belova (as the Minister of State in Bagalia), and the undercover Taskmaster (as the Minister of Defense).
 Forson then leads A.I.M. into attending a weapons expo, which led to A.I.M. fighting against the Secret Avengers.
 During the battle, Forson takes the opportunity to steal the Iron Patriot armor.
 Daisy Johnson launched an unsanctioned operation to send the Secret Avengers to A.I.M.
 Island to assassinate Forson, and the group seemingly killed him.
 Despite Johnson ending up suspended for breaking protocol and Maria Hill being put in charge of S.H.I.E.L.D. again, Forson was revealed to be alive all along, and the news of A.I.M. being a new permanent member of the Security Council is known.

 Forson finds Superia badly injured after an incident on A.I.M.
 Island regarding an escaped creature.
 An A.I.M.
 Agent then approaches Forson and Superia, showing the two a 2-D hologram of the organism beating the Avengers.
 Taking pride in this, Forson orders their translocator activated and to retrieve their "lost child".
-When Taskmaster is shot and seemingly killed by Mockingbird now under Forson's control, Forson revealed that Mockingbird was secretly working for Forson years ago, and that he used Mockingbird to "get Victorious out of the way" so that he could take over the Cult of Entropy.
+When Taskmaster is shot and seemingly killed by Mockingbird now under Forson's control, Forson revealed that Mockingbird was secretly working for Forson years ago, and that he used Mockingbird so he could take over the Cult of Entropy.
 Forson also uses Adaptoids from an alternate reality to combat the Avengers.
 Using an unidentified device, Forson and A.I.M. accelerate the flow of time in the limits of A.I.M.
 Island, creating in a matter of hours for the real world year of progress and transforming A.I.M. into a technologically advanced empire.
 When Smasher comes to the island, Forson has Jude the Entropic Man transform her into his messenger.

 Forson is an experienced scientist with genius-level intellect.